kasmtech/KasmVNC/builder/README.md

 # Test a package

-If you want to test deb/rpm package you already built, please use this:
+If you want to test deb/rpm package you've already built, please use this:
 ```
 builder/test-deb ubuntu focal
 ```